DHTMLX/docs-diagram/docs/guides/diagram_editor/shapebar.md

 ## Setting the preview of shapes

-To configure the preview of items rendered in the shapebar of the editor, make use of the [`preview`](api/diagram_editor/shapebar/config/preview_property.md) property.
+To configure the preview of items rendered in the shapebar of the editor, use the [`preview`](api/diagram_editor/shapebar/config/preview_property.md) property.
 It is an object that contains two attributes:

 - `scale` - (optional) defines the scale of items rendered in the shapebar of the editor, 0.5 by default
 - `gap` - (optional) specifies the space between the items rendered in the shapebar, "6px 8px" by default